Leocamarggo/get-users-github-vue/README.md

 # Get GitHub Users - VueJS
-Get GitHub Users - Project Made in VueJS, Axios and Vuetify
+Get GitHub Users - Project Made in VueJS, Vuex, Axios and Vuetify

-### 🛠️ Project in development (╯°□°）╯︵ ┻━┻
+#### Ps: If you want to test the application just click on the link on the right.